Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/N.Y.A-Skyrim-NSFW.md

 Type in edge ui and right click on Edge UI - 0.55 then proceed to click on the reinstall option.

-On the installation pop-up scroll down until you see "Resolution Patches" and click on "21:9" and install.
+On the installation pop-up scroll down until you see "Resolution Patches" and click on "Other".
-If you find that skill description gets cut off, try "Other" option.

 Scroll down to Patches section and tick all three boxes, then click install.